buglabs/bugswarm-js/javascript/README.md

 This is the javascript library to connect to BUGswarm.
-It's base on [socket.io](http://socket.io) and supports wide variety of [browsers](http://socket.io/#browser-support)
+It's base on [socket.io](http://socket.io) and supports a wide variety of [browsers](http://socket.io/#browser-support)

 The library is distributed by our [CDN](http://en.wikipedia.org/wiki/Content_delivery_network) and